LLNL/WVL/README.md

 The version of this mac distribution is:
 Priithon_27_mac-20151127, which expands to a folder named Priithon_27_mac

-The file jmicrosc.pdf is the reference source for the wavelet algorithm in this distribution; "A novel 3D wavelet-based filter for visualizing features in noisy biological data," J. Microsc.
+The [paper](jmicrosc.pdf) is the reference source for the wavelet algorithm in this distribution; "A novel 3D wavelet-based filter for visualizing features in noisy biological data," J. Microsc.
 219, 43-49 (2005).

 This distribution has been tested on Mac OS 10.9.5, 10.10.3, and 10.11.1